alirezaghafari/Smart-road-lines-detection_and_integration_with_GIS/README.md

 # About

-&nbsp;&nbsp;&nbsp;&nbsp;This repository contains the code and resources for my bachelor's thesis project at Amirkabir University of Tehran.
+&nbsp;&nbsp;&nbsp;&nbsp;This repository contains the codes and resources for my bachelor's thesis project at the Department of Computer Engineering, [Amirkabir University of Tehran](https://aut.ac.ir/en).
 The project focuses on the automated detection of road lines and integration into Geographic Information System (GIS) using smartphone-based camera and motion data.
 The approach leverages a deep learning model to detect road lines from videos, processes and filters the detected lines, and visualizes them on a map, providing an efficient and cost-effective solution for urban infrastructure monitoring.

 This approach has two significant applications: